owenvickery/cg2at/README.md

                                    <b>**CG2AT SCRIPT OVERVIEW**</b>
 </p>

-The script is a fragment based conversion of  coarse grain systems such as martini to atomistic.
-This method generates a selection of outputs for further refinement and analysis via atomistic simulations.
+CG2AT2 is a fragment based conversion of coarse grain systems (e.g. martini) to atomistic.
+CG2AT2 generates a selection of outputs for allowing further refinements and analysis via atomistic simulations.

-CG2AT2 has been designed for ease of use, where for the majority of users only only need to supply the coordinate file of the coarsegrain system and the original atomisitc file.
-CG2AT2 will provide all the files required to run the further atomistic simulation.
+CG2AT2 has been designed for ease of use, where for the majority of users need only supply the coordinate file of the coarsegrain system and the original atomisitc file.
+CG2AT2 will then provide all the files required to run the further atomistic simulation.

 <p align="center">
                                    <b>**REQUIREMENTS**</b>